artilatw/docs/matrix800/software_guide.md

 ### Set Time Manually

-If you want to, you can disable automatic sync and set the time manually:
+You can disable automatic sync and set the time manually:
 ```console
 root@matrix800:~# timedatectl set-ntp no
 root@matrix800:~# timedatectl set-time "2024-07-18 14:00:00"